Philosophy for Ministry, B.A. (Archdiocesan)

 Curriculum Overview

-The archdiocesan concentration in SLU’s Bachelor of Arts in Philosophy for Ministry is centered around a 37-credit major in philosophy for ministry, complemented by 28 credits in theology, Catholic Studies, and ecclesiastical Latin.
+The archdiocesan concentration in SLU’s Bachelor of Arts in Philosophy for Ministry is centered around a 37-credit major in philosophy for ministry, complemented by 28 credits in theology, Catholic studies and ecclesiastical Latin.
 The degree requires 51 credits in general education.
-The minimum number of credits required for graduation is 120.
+The program requires a minimum of 120 credits for graduation.

 Careers